Have just purchased a probate house at auction in Laleham. Conveyancing is needed. What happens now?

-It has been three months following my purchase conveyancing in Laleham concluded.
+three months have gone by since my purchase conveyancing in Laleham took place.
 I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £160,000.
 Why the discrepancy?

-Most definitely.
-We are happy to put you in touch with a Laleham conveyancing firm who can help.
+Absolutely.
+We can put you in touch with a Laleham conveyancing firm who can help.